Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 077 : October 1, 2018

-**Today's Progress** :  Started studying the third chapter of the book "Artiﬁcial Intelligence and Games" I also wrote a medium article about sound waves.
+**Today's Progress** : Studying the third chapter of the book "Artiﬁcial Intelligence and Games" I also wrote a medium article about sound waves Frequencies.

 **Thoughts** : I am learning new things day by day.